TaylorJadin/jadin.me-jekyll/_posts/2018-02-20-the-fastest-path-to-a-single-page-website.md

 title: The fastest path to a single page website
 tags: [domains]
 ---
-This is a post I put together to show students at St. Norbert College how to quickly put a static page up on their domain.
-In this post I am assuming almost no prior knowledge of HTML, CSS, or cPanel.
+This is a post I put together to show the ITS Tech Bar Students I work with how to quickly put a static page up on their domain.
+I am assuming almost no prior knowledge of HTML, CSS, or cPanel.
 The only thing you need ahead of time is a domain at [Reclaim Hosting](https://reclaimhosting.com).

 When we are finished you will have a page that looks like this: [demo.jadin.me](https://demo.jadin.me)